tauri-apps/tauri/.changes/updater-admin-launch-fix.md

 'tauri': 'patch:bug'
 ---

-Fix installers requiring administrator rights not being launchable by updater.
+On Windows, fix NSIS installers requiring administrator rights failing to be launched by updater.